mezmicrosoft/Microsoft_R_Server/Bike_Rental_Estimation/README.md

 maxDepthToSweep <- rep(seq(10, 30, 10), each = 3)
 ```

 Next, we find the best parameter combination and get the optimal regression model for each training dataset.
-The same process is repeated on feature set B.
+For simplicity, we only present the process for Set A.

 ```r
 # Set A = weather + holiday + weekday + weekend features for the predicted day.